 Ross was born in Carlton County, New Brunswick, and raised on the family farm.
-After hearing him “play by ear” at the age of eight, a neighbor and family friend decided that Ross should take music lessons, recognizing his family’s very modest means, and purchasing for him his first piano.
+After hearing him “play by ear” at the age of eight, a neighbor and family friend decided that Ross should take music lessons, recognizing his family’s modest means, and purchasing for him his first piano.
 It was a very kind gesture, a generous offering, a wise decision, and a worthwhile investment as Ross chose to pursue music as his profession, birthing and nurturing a lifelong love of learning, performing, and teaching.

 Ross completed his Bachelor of Music Degree in Piano Performance at Gordon College, in Boston, Mass. in 1985, after having received several grants to do so, and won the Gordon College Academic Excellence Award in Music.
-There, he was a student staff accompanist and a member of the Gordon Chamber Singers, touring internationally as its collaborative pianist.
+There, he was student staff accompanist and a member of the Gordon Chamber Singers, touring internationally as its collaborative pianist.
 Immediately upon graduation, Ross moved to Nova Scotia where he began his love of teaching at the Maritime Conservatory of Music in Halifax.

 After a few years of instructing, Ross began full time work as a church musician, most recently in Toronto, ON, where he acted as Minister of Worship, Music, and the Arts, for Bayview Glen Church.
 Earlier appointments included Minister of Music, Brunswick St. Baptist Church, Fredericton, NB, and Director of Music, First Dartmouth Baptist Church, Dartmouth, NS.

-For the past nine years Ross has been teaching piano and voice from his Fredericton studio where he believes strongly that his students can achieve high standards of excellence through study rooted in tradition, while at the same time discovering their own innate musical senses, and pursuing their own individual musical goals through exploration, experimentation, and improvisation.
-His students have won 1st placement awards in local, provincial, and regional competitions.
-During this time, Ross has also worked as Choral Director for TNB’s Music Theatre Department; freelanced as a choral/ band/ music director and music consultant, most recently for Oromocto High School, Leo Hayes High School, the Fredericton Playhouse, UNB’s Faculty of Education, and St. Thomas University’s Fine Arts Program; and mentored in NB School District 18’s, Journey into the Arts.
-Currently, Ross is teaching Voice Technique and directing the STU Singers at St. Thomas University in Fredericton.
+For the past sixteen years Ross has been teaching piano and voice from his Fredericton studio where he believes strongly that his students can achieve high standards of excellence through study rooted in tradition, while at the same time discovering their own innate musical senses, and pursuing their own individual musical goals through exploration, experimentation, and improvisation.
+His students have won 1st placement awards in local and provincial competitions, and gold medals from the Royal Conservatory of Music.
+During this time, Ross has also worked as Choral Director for TNB’s Music Theatre Department (Beauty and the Beast, Oklahoma); freelanced as a choral/ band/ music director and music consultant for Oromocto High School (The Wizard of Oz), Leo Hayes High School (Reflections on Crooked Walking, Alice in Wonderland), the Fredericton Playhouse (Christmas at the Playhouse), UNB’s Faculty of Education (Free To Be You and Me), and St. Thomas University’s Fine Arts Program (Urinetown, Newsies, Sweeney Todd); and mentored in NB Anglophone West School District’s Enrichment Program, “Journey into the Arts.”
+Ross retired from St Thomas University in the Spring of 2019 where he taught Voice Technique and directed the STU singers.